SZ-Jasper/SELEC/README.md

 The SELEC module uses Streamlit (https://streamlit.io/), an open-source Python-based GUI that runs on the user's browser.

-To run the GUI from local files, enter the following command from a terminal:
+To run the GUI from local files, follow the instructions in the "Installation" section, then enter the following command from a terminal:

-`cd selec`
+`cd SELEC/selec`

 `streamlit run selec.py`